inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 - **Action checklist:** designed to make disaster managers think about what they need to do/discuss when planning for a similar event in the future.

-- **Note:** provides details about the input data and any limitations or assumptions in the analysis or report summary.
+- **Notes and assumptions:** provides details about the input data and any limitations or assumptions in the analysis or report summary.
 In this example, it explains why buildings are said to be inundated, wet and dry.

 - **Detailed aggregation categorical report:** statistical breakdown of the number of results.
 This example shows the count of important infrastructure.
 When you choose to use an aggregation layer with your analysis (we will do this later) this table will show the number of buildings by aggregation boundary.